deviceinsight/ux4iot-docs/implementing-your-custom-security-backend/admin-rest-api.md

 If you are using a language for the security backend for which no SDK exists, you can use the REST API.
 Don't worry, it's really simple.

-{% api-method method="post" host="https://subioto-xyz.westeurope.azurecontainer.io/" path="api/v1/grants" %}
+{% api-method method="post" host="https://ux4iot-xyz.westeurope.azurecontainer.io/" path="api/v1/grants" %}
 {% api-method-summary %}
 Forward grants
 {% endapi-method-summary %}

 {% api-method-description %}
-Send a grant request to Subioto to apply it for the `sessionId` contained in the grant
+Send a grant request to ux4iot to apply it for the `sessionId` contained in the grant
 {% endapi-method-description %}

 {% api-method-spec %}